-The program uses and requires a multithreading version of Windows.
+The program uses and requires a multithreading version of Microsoft WindowsTM that can run 32-bit applications.
 The multithreading environment ensures the program functionality in every situation.
 You may download or upload waveforms while loading or saving the waveform data and manipulating the program windows.
 There is, however, only one communication channel available.
 Thus, when the program communicates with the device, no other concurrent communication process is possible.
 In such cases, the corresponding menu items are disabled and cannot be selected until the communication has finished.
 To prevent data corruption, you are also not allowed to close the program when the communication is active.